rsaunders33/Cleaning-Data_Course-Project/ReadMe.md

 2. Run command: source("run_analysis.R")

 ##Output
 The script will place a file called "Tidy Data.txt" in your working directory.
-This is the output of step 5 of the assignment.
+This is the output of step 5 of the assignment and explained at the end of the CodeBook.md file.

 ##Viewing the Output
 Please use the command: View(read.table("Tidy Data.txt"))